Best 65% keyboards 2024: for gaming, typing and programming

 Altogether, it's impressive how much quality Epomaker has packed into a keyboard of this price point.
 If you like the layout and the features appeal, you won't be disappointed.

-The RK68's selling point is simple: a quality compact mechanical keyboard at half of the price of the big brands.
-It costs around fifty currency units at the time of writing, yet feels great to type on with clicky, tactile or linear Gateron switches and full per-key RGB.
+The RK68's selling point is straightforward: a quality compact mechanical keyboard at nearly half of the price of the big brands.
+Despite costing relatively little and going on sale often, the RK68 still feels great to type on with clicky, tactile or linear Gateron switches and full per-key RGB.

 The RK68 proves that you really don't have to spend a lot to get a great compact keyboard.
 While some may prefer a more full-featured board with advanced software, the RK68 nails the essentials - key feel, build quality and looks - at a very attractive price.